 Surgical Options for Knee and Hip Pain

 More than 15 million Americans suffer from osteoarthritis, according to the American Academy of Orthopaedic Surgeons.
 This disease, also known as wear-and-tear arthritis, affects the cartilage in joints and may cause pain, stiffness, swelling and a limited range of motion in the knees and hips.
 It is mostly a condition of aging, and is most prevalent in people over 60.
-If you have osteoarthritis, doctors at Centennial Hills Hospital Medical Center in Las Vegas will likely first suggest one or more of the following: weight loss, if needed; exercise; physical therapy; and medications such as nonsteroidal antiinflammatory drugs (NSAIDs).
+If you have osteoarthritis, doctors at Centennial Hills Hospital Medical Center in Las Vegas will likely first suggest one or more of the following: weight loss, if needed; exercise; physical therapy; and medications such as nonsteroidal anti-inflammatory drugs (NSAIDs).

 Mako® for Hips and Knees

 Surgery to replace or resurface joints becomes an option if your quality of life is greatly diminished by the disease and you have difficulty carrying out activities of daily living.
-Surgeons at Centennial Hills Hospital use a system called Mako® both for total hip replacement and partial knee replacement (knee resurfacing).
+Surgeons at Centennial Hills Hospital use a system called Mako® both for total hip and knee replacement and partial knee replacement (knee resurfacing).

 Total Hip Replacement